 e. whether the issue of the notice was an abuse of power or breach of fiduciary duty to act fairly and impartially.

-4.14 In undertaking a review of a supervised account notice AFSA Regulation and Enforcement can:
+4.14 In undertaking a review of a supervised account notice AFSA Practitioner Supervision can:

 a. confirm the decision

 c. set aside the decision or

 d. set aside the decision and make a decision in substitute of the decision in which is set aside.